DustinRogers/Resume/README.md

 January 2012 – June 2013
 +	Assisted Director of Research on economic impact analyses and research projects by creating and organizing datasets, performing analysis, and providing written and verbal presentations.
 +	Constructed project proposals, performed subsequent economic impact analysis, and presented results for consulting projects.
-+	Utilized Stata and R to analyze survey and cross-sectional research data and estimate models using different econometric techniques (KNN, Linear& Logistic Regression).
++	Utilized Stata and R to analyze survey and cross-sectional research data and estimate models using different econometric techniques (KNN, Linear & Logistic Regression).
 +	Created a novel database of US utility patents to study knowledge diffusion within a mix of industrial sectors.
 +	Project Reports: South Carolina’s Cluster Development, March 2012: EngenuitySC Knowledge Economy Metrics, May 2012: SC’s Clean Energy Report , June 2012: Economic Impact of Innovista, July 2012:  SPAWAR Impact, November 2012: The Economic Impact of SC’s Auto Cluster, March 2013